 Desire for relevant, personalised news

-Broadcast news stations and newspapers tend to be quite general in what they choose to cover, choosing what they view as the pieces which would have the most importance in a person’s life.
+Broadcast news stations and national newspapers tend to be quite general in what they choose to cover, choosing what they view as the pieces which have the most importance in people’s lives.

-Although this makes a lot of sense for media to generalise their audience and attempt to appeal to as many viewers as possible, the rise in the number of different press platforms has caused their audience to drop in general.
+Although this initially makes a lot of sense for mass media to generalise their audience and attempt to appeal to as many viewers as possible, the rise in the number of different press platforms is competing for their audiences.

 Nowadays there are a huge number of podcasts and trade publications (specialist websites/magazines) covering pretty much any topic imaginable.
-This means that people can now choose to listen or read more information that they are personally interested in, rather than general news.
+This means that people can now choose to listen or read more information into the topics they are personally interested in, rather than general news.

 Impact of technology